spur237/realestate_project/readme.md

 spur237

 ## project name
-This project is about a real estate
+real estate

-Description of program
+## Description
-This project aims at advertising the street food and its speciall dishes which it offers.It also entise people to eat together to enjoy the meals there.
+This project is about a design of real house estate

 Program setup instructions
 This program of street food is also found in other medias.It well describes our services.